wighawag/hardhat-deploy/README.md

 The reason why **hardhat-deploy** save chainId in the `.chainId` file is both for

-- safety: so that if you were to change the network to point to a different chain, it would not attempt to read the wrong folder and assume that a contract has been deployed while it has not.
+- safety: so that if you were to change the network name to point to a different chain, it would not attempt to read the wrong folder and assume that a contract has been deployed while it has not.
 - ability to know the chainId without requring to be connected to a node (and so not dependent on hardhat.config.js settings).
 Useful for `export` task.

 ---

 ## Hardhat Tasks Available/Updated

+hardhat deploy add several task to hardhat.
+It also modify existing one, adding new options and new behavior.
+All of these are described here:

 ---